mhibatallah/RNNWavefunctions/README.md

 - **"2DTFIM_2DRNN"**: 2D Positive Recurrent Neural Network Wavefunction for 2D TFIM.
 - **"J1J2"**: 1D Complex Recurrent Neural Network Wavefunction for 1D J1-J2 Model.
 PS: if you want to apply an initial Marshall sign on top of the cRNN wavefunction: go to file **"Training_J1J2.py"**, and change **Marshall_sign** argument in the function "J1J2MatrixElements" to **True**.

-The **Check_Points** folder is intended to save the parameters of the RNN wavefunction as well as the energies and the variances after training.
+The **"Check_Points"** folder is intended to save the parameters of the RNN wavefunction as well as the energies and the variances after training.

 To run a VMC calculation for the task of finding the ground state energy of a certain model, it is enough to specify the following parameters in the python run file in a folder of interest.